bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>6.
 Page Visibility API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The Page Visibility API enables us to determine the current visibility state of the page.
-The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn&apos;t visible.
+<p>The Page Visibility API enables us to determine the current visibility state of the
+page.
+The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn&apos;t visible.</p>

 ```javascript
 //document.hidden retuns true if page is not visible.